 Covering some 583,000 sq. km, bisected by the equator, inhabited by 48 different ethnic groups, and populated by some of the most numerous and varied wildlife species in the world, this “land of spectacular contrast” is also the “Cradle of Mankind”.
 From the pre-historic splendor of the Rift Valley to the beautiful beaches of the Indian Ocean, from the cultural hub of Nairobi to the game parks of Tsavo and the Masai Mara, this vast country is a traveler’s haven.
 In Hemingway’s words, “Unknowable, unimaginable, unbelievable.
 And completely unforgettable.”

 In western Kenya, Lakes Naivasha and Nakuru, are a perfect one-day trip from Nairobi.
 The hundreds of thousands of flamingos are worth viewing.
 Lake Bogoria features hot springs, the sight of fishermen in papyrus boats and the rare Greater Kudu.
 Nakuru boasts the rare Rothschild Giraffe and an extraordinary rhino sanctuary.
 While Naivasha is best seen by boat, further west is Lake Victoria, the source of the Nile, and the Afro-Alpine flora of Mt.
 Elgon National Reserve, both reached through the immense pre-historic landscape of the Rift Valley.
-Kenya Safaris and travel as well as Kenya safaris guide will give you detailed Kenyan information

 The world-famous Maasai Mara, offers the classic Kenya Safari.
 From July to September, the Mara provides one of nature’s most dramatic spectacles, the annual migration of more than a million wildebeest and zebras, from the south across the Mara River into the Maasai Mara National Reserve.
 The reserve is home to cheetahs, lions, antelopes, hippos, and crocodiles, among others.